 Call Michael or Debbie on 01654 761686

-Stunning ex Youth Hostel in Corris, SnowdoniaPerfect up to 40 bed venue for group activity and family celebrations, Corris Hostel offers a very special atmosphere that disengages the stresses of the outside world.
-The award winning hostel is renowned as a spiritual haven with its easy going atmosphere with local paintings and art, caring staff, chill out areas, cosy wood fires and a library.
+Stunning ex Youth Hostel in Corris, SnowdoniaPerfect up to 40 bed venue for group activity, education and large family celebrations, Corris Hostel offers a very special atmosphere that disengages the stresses of the outside world.
+The award winning hostel is renowned as a spiritual haven with its easy going atmosphere with local paintings and art, chill out areas, cosy wood fires and a library.
 Homely large common room ideal both for gatherings and educational studies.
 Fibre hi-speed Wi-Fi.
 Outside the terraced landscaped gardens provide an inspirational environment for even the largest groups.
-An added bonus is the barbecue and camp fire areas.
-Nestled in the foothills of Cadair Idris, the hostel enjoys splendid views over the Dyfi Valley in the Snowdonia National Park.
+Nestled in the foothills of Cadair Idris, the hostel enjoys splendid views overlooking Corris Village in the Dulas valley, situated in the Snowdonia National Park.
 Down river are the Dyfi Biosphere nature reserves and miles of golden beaches at Aberdyfi, while the lofty Cadair Idris nestles in the next valley.
-Close by is the Centre for Alternative Technology is also close by.
+The Centre for Alternative Technology is also close by.
 With numerous walking trails and off road cycle roads, it is a Mecca for outdoor enthusiasts.
 The Dyfi Bike Park, designed by former world champion Dan Atherton is just 3 miles down the valley.

 Booking:Phone to check.

-Public Transport:Transport: Buses 30, T2, 34 and X28 pass Machynlleth train station on the Cambrian Coast line with connection to Aberystwyth and Birmingham.
+- Transport: Buses 30, T2, 34 and X28 pass Machynlleth train station on the Cambrian Coast line with connection to Aberystwyth and Birmingham.